 Online trading services and the federal government will both take a portion of your earnings when you make money in the stock market.
 The trading service will charge a transaction fee every time you buy or sell a stock, and the federal government will charge a capital gains tax.
 For example, if you buy 500 shares at $1 per share, and the next day the value rises to $2 per share, it looks like you’ve doubled you’re money.
 If you sell that stock, however, $1,000 will not be deposited into your account.
 The trading service will charge you around $7.00 for buying the stock and another $7.00 for selling it.
 Then the government can charge you up to 39.6% of the investment for short term capital gains taxes.
 This lowers the deposit amount to $793.54.
 The lesson here is to be patient.
 The longer you wait to cash out the investment, the lower the capital gains tax rate.
 Long term capital gains rates are capped at 15%.

 The market can be a volatile place and you can lose a lot of money very quickly.
-It is best to wade into the water and start slow.
+This is especially true for trading cryptocurrency, and you are therefore advised to constantly monitor cryptocurrency prices.
+It is generally best to wade into the water and start slow.
 Start by investing in one or two low-risk stocks.
 Then once you start making money, use the earned capital for future investments.
 One of the biggest mistakes that new traders make is to give up on stocks prematurely.
 Often times, rookie traders will quickly sell a stock at the first hint of a decrease in value.
 This can be a costly strategy.
 Not only are you paying extra transaction fees, but you are forfeiting the ability to enjoy the ride.
 Stocks go up and down frequently and if you give up on a stock too early, you can find yourself on the outside looking in when the value skyrockets.
 Trading is a long-term investment.

 Trading in the stock market can be a profitable and exhilarating experience.
 It can also be extremely frustrating if you enter the market unprepared.
 Through preparation and research, you can make money trading in the market and ultimately build a nest egg for your retirement.